dbsnapper/dbsnapper/docs/cmd/dbsnapper_load.md

 The `snapshot_index` is the index number of the snapshot to load.

+!!! note
+		If a sanitized snapshot at this exists at this `snapshot_index`, it will be loaded unless the `--original` flag is set.

 The snapshot is loaded to the database specified in the `dst_url` parameter of the target configuration.

 !!! danger
 		This is a destructive operation and any database that exists at `dst_url` will be dropped and recreated!

 ```